VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 NOTES:
 Write API:

-The Victoria Metrics write api can be accessed via port 8480 on the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vminsert.default.svc.cluster.local
+The Victoria Metrics write api can be accessed via port 8480 with the following DNS name from within your cluster: vmcluster-victoria-metrics-cluster-vminsert.default.svc.cluster.local

 Get the Victoria Metrics insert service URL by running these commands in the same shell: export POD_NAME=$(kubectl get pods --namespace default -l "app=vminsert" -o jsonpath="{.items[0].metadata.name}") kubectl --namespace default port-forward $POD_NAME 8480

-You need to update your prometheus configuration file and add next lines into it:
+You need to update your Prometheus configuration file and add the following lines to it:

 prometheus.yml